NeilSinclair/prompt_workshop/index.md

 **I'm on the Miro Board!**

-and paste it into the *Paste your test here* area on the board.
+and paste it into the *Paste your test here* area at the top of the board. **Please paste only as text.**

 ------------